Cray-HPE/sat/docs/man/_sat-format-opts.rst

 **--sort-by HEADING**
         Sort by the selected heading.
 Can also accept a 0-based column index.

+        TODO: Add explanation of multiple sort-fields specified as a comma-separated list.

 **--show-empty**
         Show values for columns even if every value is ``EMPTY``.
 By default, such columns will be hidden.